MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ```

 ### -GroupIds
 The GroupIds parameter specifies the SMTP addresses (email addresses) of the groups that the policy applies to.
-Viva feature access management supports [mail-enabled AAD groups]( https://docs.microsoft.com/en-us/graph/api/resources/groups-overview?context=graph%2Fcontext&view=graph-rest-1.0#group-types-in-azure-ad-and-microsoft-graph).
+[Mail-enabled AAD groups]( https://docs.microsoft.com/en-us/graph/api/resources/groups-overview?context=graph%2Fcontext&view=graph-rest-1.0#group-types-in-azure-ad-and-microsoft-graph) are supported.
 You can enter multiple values separated by commas.

 Note that you can provide up to 20 users and/or groups for the policy to apply to.
 This limit applies to the total across the related parameters.
 To have the policy apply to all users in the tenant, use the Everyone switch.